dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3200: Preparing students for diverse challenges is vital.
+### T3200: Students should be equipped to navigate the job market and society.

 |Support|
 |---|